Estimated reading time: 2 minutes

 These Chilli Butter Scallops is a sexy recipe that I cooked on a live show some years ago.
 When I have clients that I’m cooking for for the first time, I like to serve them this recipe; a scallop on a shell each between courses, as an amuse-bouche.
 The idea behind that is to introduce them to a recipe for future reference.
 Regular clients and friends get these as a starter or even a warm salad.

-Sexy amuse-bouche!
-These chilli butter scallops work best if you can get your hands on some scallop shells.
-I can never get scallops in shells but what I did find recently, is a fishmonger who sells the shells (cue tongue twister?)
-So I got 2 dozen shells off her and just wash and re use them every time.
+In terms of presentation, these chilli butter scallops work best if you can get your hands on some scallop shells.
+I can’t always get scallops in shells but what I did find a long time ago, was a fishmonger who sold the shells (cue tongue twister?).
+So I got a few dozen shells off her and just wash and re use them every time.
 Great, isn’t it?

 I prefer to leave the roe (coral) on but feel free to take it off if you prefer.
 We’ll be grilling these fellas today.

 If you like the recipe, don’t forget to leave me a comment and that all important, 5-star rating!
 Thank you!

 And if you make the recipe, share it on any platform and tag me @azlinbloor, and hashtag it #linsfood.

 Chilli Butter Scallops